 < Click on the images to enlarge >

 The hike passes through pastures used by the local farmers.
-At the beginning of the route, we passed through the portal and cattle guard at Lake Stappitz and were walking in the company of grazing cows, horses, and sheep.
+At the beginning of the route, we passed through the portal and cattle guard at Lake Stappitz and walked in the company of grazing cows, horses, and sheep.
 If you are lucky, you can also observe some of the wildlife in the valley.
-Seebachtal is not only the oldest wildlife reserve in the Hohe Tauern National Park but also a paradise for those who want to see wildlife.
-Stappitzer See (lake) at the beginning of the valley, is a unique highlands steppe lake and a resting place for migratory birds.
+Seebachtal is the oldest wildlife reserve in the Hohe Tauern National Park and a paradise for those who want to see wildlife.
+Stappitzer See (lake), at the beginning of the valley, is a unique highlands steppe lake and a resting place for migratory birds.
 Furthermore, keep your eyes on the sky.
-There are several eagles in the area, and if you are lucky you can see these magnificent birds as they circulate over the valley looking for prey.
+There are several eagles in the area, and if you are lucky, you can see these magnificent birds as they circulate over the valley, looking for prey.

 Advertisement